 Care for your mind

-This “new normal” is not easy.
-The unknown is daunting and the situation can feel very anxiety-inducing.
-Combine that with working from a busy household and things can sometimes feel completely overwhelming.
 If you’re feeling the effects of stress, or even if you’re not, try to integrate some calming activities into your daily routine.

 Research shows that music can help reduce stress and anxiety, as well as having the ability to improve concentration and productivity.
 Set aside some time to create or find music playlists to match different moods.
 A calming, classical playlist could help when you’re stressed, or perhaps try listening to an epic throwback playlist for a pick-me-up.
 If you’re missing the hustle and bustle of your pre-coronavirus working environment, then Coffitivity offers a selection of ambient sounds from coffee shops and other spaces around the world.